-Hike to the Taktsang (Tiger's Nest) Monastery.
-Afternoon at the Paro Festival.
-Overnight Paro.
+Sightseeing in Paro, including the hike to the Taktsang Monastery (Tiger's Nest).

-This morning we will be up early to make the stunning hike up to the Tiger's Nest.
-The monastery's location is stunning, perched on the ledge of a cliff 900m above the Paro Valley.
-Not just a cultural experience, this hike up to over 3000m will provide some excellent acclimatisation.
-Around half way up the trail there is a classic viewpoint, looking across the gorge to the monastic buildings clinging to the cliff wall opposite.
-There is a small teahouse located here where we can stop for a drink with a truly unforgettable view.
-The final approach takes us down to a sacred waterfall, surrounded by a thousand fluttering prayer flags, where every crack in the rock is crammed with tsa-tsas (small caskets containing the ashes of the dead), before climbing back up towards the monastery.
+We have allowed a full day in Paro for sightseeing.
+This morning we make the stunning hike up to one of the most important religious site in the entire Himalaya, the Tiger's Nest.
+The monastery has a most stunning location, perched on the ledge of a cliff 900m above the Paro Valley.
+Not just a cultural experience, this hike up to over 3000m will provide some excellent acclimatisation ahead of our trek.
+Around half way up the trail there is a classic viewpoint for Taktsang, looking across the gorge to the monastic buildings clinging to the cliff wall opposite.
+There is a small teahouse located here where we can stop for a rest and a drink with a truly unforgettable view.
+The final approach to the monastery takes us down to a sacred waterfall, surrounded by a thousand fluttering prayer flags, where every crack in the rock is crammed with tsa-tsas (small caskets containing the ashes of the dead), before climbing back up towards the monastery.
 Leaving our bags and cameras at the gate we should hopefully be allowed to take a look around inside.
 As we explore amongst the various atmospheric chambers and altar rooms our guide will be on hand to explain all about the Buddhist rituals and iconography.
 We return to Paro in the afternoon.
-Where we can choose to revisit the festival ground or return to the hotel to rest.
+Tonight we will want to repack our bags ready for beginning our trek in the morning.
+You may leave some items you won't need on the trek at the hotel.